CPSC-362-Group-A/Project-HUB/README.md

-# Project-HUB/Virtual Env
+# Project-HUB
-This branch contains the necessary files used in building our website.
+This repository contains the necessary files used in building our website.
 To access the HTML files, navigate to env/src/trydjango/templates.
 Once we this repository is cloned on everyone's machines, we will be able to share our work more efficiently.

+For Linux users you will need to change the activate file as follows to get into the virtual environmen:
+1) install dos2unix by typing the following command into the terminal sudo apt install dos2unix
+Go into the directory /Django/env/Scripts and type the following command dos2unix activate
+After file activate has been changed to Unix format run